Minister of Commerce and Consumer Affairs

-The Minister of Commerce and Consumer Affairs is a minister in the government of New Zealand with the responsibilities including corporate law and governance, financial markets, competition policy, consumer policy, protecting intellectual property, and trade policy and international regulatory cooperation, most of which is administered by the Ministry of Business, Innovation and Employment.
+The Minister of Commerce and Consumer Affairs is a minister in the New Zealand Government with the responsibilities including corporate law and governance, financial markets, competition policy, consumer policy, protecting intellectual property, and trade policy and international regulatory cooperation, most of which is administered by the Ministry of Business, Innovation and Employment.
 The position was established as Minister of Commerce in 1987 and superseded the previous office of Minister of Trade and Industry.

 Starting from October 2014, the position was combined with the now-disestablished Minister of Consumer Affairs.

-The present Minister is Duncan Webb.
+The present Minister is Scott Simpson.

 List of ministers

 The following ministers held the office of Minister of Commerce and Consumer Affairs.